uol-library/spacefinder-ui/_includes/pages/terms.md

 #### 9.2

-Where access credentials have been provided to you as a member of staff or a student of the University use of these is covered by the <a href="https://it.leeds.ac.uk/it?id=kb_category&amp;kb_category=7950ab68db7ffbc48b6583305b9619e0">University’s Information Security Policies</a>.
+Where access credentials have been provided to you as a member of staff or a student of the University use of these is covered by the <a target="external" href="https://it.leeds.ac.uk/it?id=kb_category&amp;kb_category=7950ab68db7ffbc48b6583305b9619e0">University’s Information Security Policies</a>.

 #### 9.3